Skip to content

 The MSc Applied Child Psychology starts in late September.
 A dedicated induction day is provided for all students which introduces you to your course, to your teaching teams and to the university facilities.
 The day ends with an informal social event.

 The course is completed in one year of full-time study (your final piece of coursework is submitted in late August) or two years part-time.
 The teaching terms run from late September to Christmas and then from January to Easter.
-Part-time students attend for two of the three days only.
+The contact teaching for full-time students is delivered over three days per week, and for part-time students over two days per week.

 Study and support